-- A. The poet is reminded of his mother by: - 1.
-The tune of a song she used to hum while rocking his cradle. - 2.
+The poet is reminded of his mother by:

+- 1. The tune of a song she used to hum while rocking his cradle. - 2.
 The scent of shiuli flowers in the early autumn morning, reminiscent of the morning service in the temple, which he associates with his mother's scent. - 3.
-Looking into the distant blue sky from his bedroom window, feeling the stillness of his mother's gaze spread all over the sky. - B. 1.
-The lines suggesting that the poet still remembers the lullaby his mother used to hum are:"only sometimes in the midst of my play - 2. a tune seems to hover over my playthings, the tune of some song that she used to hum while rocking my cradle." - 3.
-The lines indicating that his mother was a pious lady are:
+Looking into the distant blue sky from his bedroom window, feeling the stillness of his mother's gaze spread all over the sky.

+B. Which lines from the poem suggest the following things?

+The lines suggesting that the poet still remembers the lullaby his mother used to hum are: "only sometimes in the midst of my play

+2. a tune seems to hover over my playthings, the tune of some song that she used to hum while rocking my cradle."

-"the smell of the shiuli flowers floats in the air the scent of the morning service in the temple comes to me as the scent of my mother." - 4.
-The lines conveying that the poet always felt his mother's presence near him are: - "when from my bedroom window I send my eyes into the blue of distant sky, - I feel that the stillness of my mother's gaze on my face has spread all over the sky." - C. Only sometimes in the midst of my play a tune seems to hover over my playthings, the tune of some song that she used to hum while rocking my cradle.
+- The lines indicating that his 3. mother pious lady was a are: "the of shiuli smell the flowers floats in the air the the scent of morning service in the temple comes to me as the scent of my mother." - 4.
+The lines conveying that the poet always felt his mother's presence near him are: "when from my bedroom window I send my eyes into the blue of distant sky, I feel that the stillness of my mother's gaze on my face has spread all over the sky."

+C. Complete the lines from the poem.

+Only sometimes in the midst of my play a tune seems to hover over my playthings, the tune of some song that she used to hum while rocking my cradle.